Current Trainees

 Doctoral Research Project: Bispecific monoclonal antibodies (BiMAbs) are a promising approach to treat a range of diseases, offering an alternative to traditional genetic engineering techniques (i.e. CAR T cells).
 Unlike conventional monoclonal antibodies that target a single antigen, BiMAbs are engineered to bind two distinct targets simultaneously: one on the surface of diseased cells and another on immune cell receptors.
 This dual targeting mechanism triggers a localized and potent immune response against diseased cells, enhancing the specificity and efficacy of treatment.
 However, BiMAbs face challenges including poor pharmacokinetics and expensive manufacturing processes.
 These challenges limit the ability to explore diverse antibody combinations and target specific cell types effectively.
 My project seeks to address these limitations by employing a liposome platform to display various targeting ligands for Natural Killer (NK) cell engagement.
 NK cells are a key component of the innate immune response, and can be activated to recognize and eliminate cancer cells.
 In the Kamat lab, I am conjugating cell-free expressed nanobodies to liposomes in order to activate NK cells and target breast cancer cells.

-PhD Adviser: Derk Joester
+PhD Adviser: Colin Hisey

-Grad Program: Chemistry
+Grad Program: MSTP

-PhD Adviser: Neil Kelleher
+PhD Adviser: Shad Thaxton

 Olivia Parson